-The successful design of compressor blades by numerical optimization relies on accurate CFD-RANS solvers that are able to capture the general performance of a given design candidate.
+Abstract: The successful design of compressor blades through numerical optimization relies on accurate CFD-RANS solvers that are able to capture the general performance of a given design candidate.
 However, this is a difficult task to achieve in transonic flow conditions, where the flow is dominated by inherently unsteady shock effects.
-In order to assess the current gap between numerics and experiments, the DLR has tested the recently optimized Transonic Cascade TEAMAero at the Transonic Cascade Wind Tunnel.
-The tests were performed at a Mach number of 1.2 and with inflow angles between 145-147°.
-The results indicate satisfactory agreement across the expected working range, over which the cascade losses were consistently predicted within 3-6% error.
-However, some key differences are observed in the details of the wake and on the performance near the endpoints of the working range.
-This comparison helps validate the design process, but also informs its constraints based on the limitations of CFD-RANS solvers.
+In order to assess the current gap between numerics and experiments, the DLR has tested the recently optimized Transonic Cascade TEAMAero at the transonic cascade wind tunnel.
+The tests were performed at a Mach number of 1.2 and with inflow angles between 145 and 147°.
+The results indicate satisfactory agreement across the expected working range, over which the cascade losses were consistently predicted within a 3-6% error.
+However, some key differences are observed in the details of the wake and in the performance near the endpoints of the working range.
+This comparison helps validate the design process but also informs its constraints based on the limitations of CFD-RANS solvers.